jhuckaby/pixl-perf/README.md

 # License

+The MIT License

-Copyright (c) 2015 Joseph Huckaby.
+Copyright (c) 2015 - 2016 Joseph Huckaby.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal